Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 With less travel, inside sales reps can quickly switch focus from one sales funnel stage to another.

-When a lead goes cold, a rep can immediately pick up the next rather than spending time and resources to physically meet with them.
+When a lead goes cold, a rep can immediately pick up the next one rather than spending time and resources to meet in person.

 Automated outreach (e.g., outbound emails and social media messages) poses an opportunity to scale.
 It allows reps to communicate with dozens of leads daily.